Hinduism in Scotland

 Hinduism is a minority religion in Scotland.
-The bulk of Scottish Hindus settled there in the second half of the 20th century.
+A significant number of Hindus settled there in the second half of the 20th century.
 At the time of the 2001 UK Census, 5,600 people identified as Hindu, which equated to 0.1% of the Scottish population and was slightly above the number of Hindus in Wales.
-In the 2011 UK Census, the number of Hindus in Scotland almost tripled to over 16,000 adherents.
+In the 2011 Census, the number of Hindus in Scotland almost tripled to over 16,000 adherents.
+In the 2022 census, this number nearly doubled to just under 30,000 Hindus, representing about 0.6% of the population in Scotland.

-Demography

 Origins

-Most Scottish Hindus are of Indian origin, or at least from neighbouring countries, such as Sri Lanka, Pakistan, Nepal and Bangladesh.
+Most Scottish Hindus are of Indian origin, or at least from neighbouring countries, such as Sri Lanka and Nepal.
 Many of these came after Idi Amin's expulsion from Uganda in the 1970s, and some also came from South Africa.
 There are also a few of Indonesian and Afghan origin.

 Many of these in turn are from the Punjab region of India.
 Common languages amongst them, other than English include Punjabi, Hindi, Urdu, Gujarati and Nepali.